nealrichardson/shiny-shell/README.md

 # Shiny Shell

 A web-based terminal emulator that provides a browser-accessible command-line interface.
+Inspired by https://github.com/colearendt/shiny-shell, vibed with Claude.

 ## Features